Gardnerian Wicca

 From the supposed New Forest coven, Gardner formed his own Bricket Wood coven, and in turn initiated many Witches, including a series of High Priestesses, founding further covens and continuing the initiation of more Wiccans into the tradition.
-In the UK, Europe and most Commonwealth countries someone self-defined as Wiccan is usually understood to be claiming initiatory descent from Gardner, either through Gardnerian Wicca, or through a derived branch such as Alexandrian Wicca or Algard Wicca.
+In the UK, Europe, and most Commonwealth countries, someone self-defined as Wiccan is usually understood to be claiming initiatory descent from Gardner, either through Gardnerian Wicca, or through a derived branch such as Alexandrian Wicca.
 Elsewhere, these original lineaged traditions are termed "British Traditional Wicca".

 Beliefs and practices

 Covens and initiatory lines

-Gardnerian Wiccans organise into covens, that traditionally, though not always, are limited to thirteen members.
+Gardnerian Wiccans organize into covens that traditionally, although not always, are limited to thirteen members.
 Covens are led by a High Priestess and the High Priest of her choice, and celebrate both a Goddess and a God.

 Gardnerian Wicca and other forms of British Traditional Wicca operate as an initiatory mystery cult; membership is gained only through initiation by a Wiccan High Priestess or High Priest.
 Any valid line of initiatory descent can be traced all the way back to Gerald Gardner, and through him back to the New Forest coven.

 Rituals and coven practices are kept secret from non-initiates, and many Wiccans maintain secrecy regarding their membership in the religion.
 Whether any individual Wiccan chooses secrecy or openness often depends on their location, career, and life circumstances.
 In all cases, Gardnerian Wicca absolutely forbids any member to share the name, personal information, fact of membership, and so on without advanced individual consent of that member for that specific instance of sharing.

 In Gardnerian Wicca, there are three grades of initiation.
-Ronald Hutton suggests that they appear to be based upon the three grades of Freemasonry.
+Ronald Hutton suggests that "the outlines of the first two [initiation] rituals are very clearly Masonic."